andreaeoluz/review_droughtDL/README.md

 # review_droughtDL
 This repository contains the files and materials related to the systematic review on the use of deep learning in the study of droughts.
+It will contain data tables, analysis results, and graphs used to compare and summarize the findings of the reviewed studies.
+The objective of this work is to provide a comprehensive overview of current approaches and deep learning techniques applied to drought monitoring and forecasting, with a focus on improving understanding of the application of computational methods for natural disaster management.